Skip to content

 Aged care homes

-Aged care homes – or residential aged care – is for people who need more support than they can access at home.
+Aged care homes – or residential aged care – are for people who need more support than they can access at home.
 It can be short-term (respite) or permanent.
 Services include personal care (such as showering), accommodation, support services (laundry and meals), nursing and some allied health services (physiotherapy).

 Residential aged care is funded by the Australian Government and contributions from residents.
 For more information about what you might need to pay for residential aged care, visit the toolkit page on residential care costs.